devesh09D/Drivers_drowsiness_Detection/README.md

 # Driver Drowsiness Detection System 🚗😴

-A real-time computer vision system that monitors a driver's eye state using a webcam and detects signs of drowsiness to prevent accidents by triggering an alert.
+A real-time computer vision system that monitors a driver's eye state using a cam and detects signs of drowsiness to prevent accidents by triggering an alert.

 ---